VukGlisovic/gcp/README.md

 # Google Cloud Platform

-My main goal in this project, is experimenting with various products the google cloud platform provides.
+My main goal in this project, is experimenting with various products the google cloud platform has to offer.
 I want to understand how the products work and how they can be applied to different problems.

 Note that this project is under constant development and that features can change all the time.